Vey-Digital/vey-digital.github.io/blog.md

 Our main **VeyDigital** website is under construction.
-While we finish it, here’s what’s coming—and how you can try it before you buy.
+While we finish it, here’s what’s coming and how you can try it before you buy.
 <!--more-->

 **Coming soon**